dev4vater/vater/docs/source/GettingStarted.rst

       Running vater

 -  Once setup.sh is complete
--  To run Vater:
+-  To run VATER:

    -  cd vater/control-services
    -  sudo docker-compose up

--  This will set up and run the docker containing Vater and Vater will start
+-  This will set up and run the docker containing VATER and VATER will start

    -  NOTE: Currently (March 2022) There is an issue with the env name on the semaphore configuration that causes a build fail

--  Ctrl-C to exit Vater
+-  Ctrl-C to exit VATER